troclaux/notes/aws.md

 > facilitates managing network traffic

-- acts as a "firewall" for EC2 instances
+- acts as a "firewall"
-- regulate:
+- define:
   - access to ports
   - authorized IP ranges (IPv4 and IPv6)
   - control of inbound and outbound network traffic
 - can be attached to multiple instances
 - locked down to a region/VPC combination
 - lives "outside" the EC2
-  - if traffic is blocked, the EC2 instance won’t see it
+  - if traffic is blocked, the EC2 instance won't see it

+> [!TIP]
-- it's good to keep 1 separate security group for SSH access
+> it's good to keep 1 separate security group for SSH access.
-- if your application is not accessible (time out), then it's a security group issue
+> if your application is not accessible (time out), then it's a security group issue.
-- if you application gives a "connection refused" error, then it's an application error or it's not launched
+> if you application gives a "connection refused" error, then it's an application error or it's not launched.

 > [!IMPORTANT]
 > all inbound traffic is blocked by default